Lee Boyes has been an improviser for almost 20 years, originally from Rad-gina, SK.

 WHAT IS YOUR MOST MEMORABLE MOMENT ON STAGE?

 As an improviser…I was doing my solo show Leegion, and there was one of those pin drop moments.
 I knew that I had every single person in the room in the palm of my hand and it was amazing.
 I also cherish the moments when I can elicit emotions other than laughter.
 I love it when I can make a person sigh with pity or gasp with shock.

 Retail, and hospitality.
-I don’t like having one single job, after 3 days in a row at any one job I’m ready to punch myself.
-I also write a little bit for Vue Weekly.
-READ MY SHIT!
+I don’t like having one single job, after three days in a row at any one job I’m ready to punch myself.

 It is life.
 That’s how I view it; it’s corny, but every single skill improv teaches you will make you a better human being.
 Not morally, but in terms of socialization, risk taking, confidence, communication-it’s all there.